leshill/handlebars_assets/README.md

 ## Version of handlebars.js

-`handlebars_assets` is packaged with an 1.0.0-rc4 of `handlebars.js`.
+`handlebars_assets` is packaged with the current stable release of `handlebars.js`.
 See the section on using another version if that does not work for you.

 ## Installation with Rails 4.0+